FAQ

 How do you pronounce your last name?

 Doo-sick.
-Pretty even emphasis on both syllables.
+Emphasis on the first syllable.
 They got it wrong at my high school graduation, so after that, I really don't care if people butcher it anymore.

 Back to Top